Redundancy Selection, Notice Periods and Consultation

 Notice Periods

 Employers must give notice that an employee is to be made redundant.
 While some companies include set redundancy periods in their contracts of employment, these cannot be shorter than the statutory periods set out in law.
-These periods differ depending on the employee’s length of service.
+These periods differ depending on the employee’s length of service.- Those employed between one month and two years: at least one week’s notice

-• Those employed between two years and 12 years: one week’s notice for every year of service.
+- Those employed between two years and 12 years: one week’s notice for every year of service.

-• Those employed for 12 years or more: at least twelve weeks’ notice.
+- Those employed for 12 years or more: at least twelve weeks’ notice.

 Some employers offer payment in lieu of notice, or PILON.
 While redundancy pay is not taxable, PILON is.
 Further information is available elsewhere in this section.